aaronkw/humanbase-docs/docs/seek.rst

 Starting a search
 -----------------

-Enter the query in gene-symbols, separated by spaces (see the Figure below).
+Enter a query as gene symbols or entrez IDs, separated by spaces or commas (see the Figure below).
-Query can be a
-single-gene or multiple genes (up to ~150).
-If the query is multi-gene, then there should be some connections between the query genes (such as coexpressions), or the query should be biologically coherent (for example, they describe a common biological process, function, module, or they physically interact).
+A query can be two or more genes (up to ~150).
+A key assumption of SEEK is that the query genes should be, to an extent, functionally related.
+For example, the query should be biologically coherent and represent a common biological process, function, module, or physical interactions.
+In many cases, researchers query genes discovered from a differential expression analysis.

 .. figure:: docs/img/SEEK_Getting_Started_1.png
     :width: 800px